Dollar-Cost Averaging: Does It Really Work?

 What is Dollar Cost Averaging?

 According to our friends at Motley, DCA is a strategy where investors buy into a stock, in equal amounts, at regular intervals.
-It's like the steady heartbeat of your financial strategy, keeping things balanced and steady.
+It's like the heartbeat of your financial strategy, keeping things balanced and steady.
 This method can be applied to various assets including stocks and ETFs.

 But there’s more to DCA than just that, here’s why it’s great: